GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 Dissection: a rip or tear in the inner lining of a blood vessel.

-Degenerative: an aneurysm caused by the deterioration of a blood vessel over time, associated with risk factors such as high blood pressure, age, and smoking.
+Degenerative: an aneurysm caused by the deterioration of a blood vessel over time, associated with risk factors such as high blood pressure and age.

-Approximately 75% of thoracic aortic aneurysms (TAA) do not have a strong hereditary component.
+Approximately 75% of thoracic aortic aneurysms (TAA) do not have a strong heritable component.
 Most are degenerative and are primarily caused by age and hypertension.
 TAA may also have infectious/inflammatory and traumatic etiologies.

 TAA are typically asymptomatic but can lead to aortic dissections.
 Emergency aortic repair is associated with a 50% mortality.
 Individuals diagnosed with a TAA prior to dissection can benefit from pharmacotherapy, lifestyle modification and, if required, elective surgical repair (associated with a 1-2% mortality rate).